swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

 ### Prepare an AI That is Aware of Local File Content

-Now that a large language model is downloaded and the content of our local files has been interpreted, let's pre-load the LLM with this information so it can retrieve this information when answering questions about our custom content.
+Now that a large language model is downloaded and the content of our local files has been interpreted, let's pre-load the LLM with this information so it can answer questions about our custom content.

 ```py
 """